athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Druid.md

 ## Wildsong

 You know the Wildsong, a secret language known only within druid orders, in addition to any languages you know through your ancestry.
-The Wildsong is a melodic and tonal language sounding more like animal calls than a spoken tongue, and its alphabet involves fractals and spirals, like the arrangement of a seashell’s chambers, a snowflake’s crystals, or a fern’s fronds.
+The Wildsong is a melodic and tonal language sounding more like animal calls than a spoken tongue, and its alphabet involves fractals and spirals, like the arrangement of a seashell's chambers, a snowflake's crystals, or a fern's fronds.
 Teaching the Wildsong to non-druids is anathema.

 ## Druidic Order

 Upon becoming a druid, you align yourself with a druidic order, which grants you a class feat, an order spell, and an additional trained skill tied to your order.
-While you’ll always be a member of your initial order, it’s not unheard of for a druid to request to study with other orders in search of greater understanding of the natural world, and PC druids are among the most likely to blend the powers of different orders.
+While you'll always be a member of your initial order, it's not unheard of for a druid to request to study with other orders in search of greater understanding of the natural world, and PC druids are among the most likely to blend the powers of different orders.

 Order spells are a type of focus spell.
 It costs 1 Focus Point to cast a focus spell, and you start with a focus pool of 1 Focus Point.
 You refill your focus pool during your daily preparations, and you can regain 1 Focus Point by spending 10 minutes using the Refocus activity to commune with local nature spirits or otherwise tend to the wilderness in a way befitting your order.

 Focus spells are automatically heightened to half your level rounded up, much like cantrips.
-Focus spells don’t require spell slots, and you can’t cast them using spell slots.
+Focus spells don't require spell slots, and you can't cast them using spell slots.
 Certain feats give you more focus spells.
 The maximum Focus Points your focus pool can hold is equal to the number of focus spells you have, but can never be more than 3 points.

 Orders can be found here ([[Class Features/Animal Order|Animal]], [[Class Features/Flame Order|Flame]], [[Class Features/Leaf Order|Leaf]], [[Class Features/Stone Order|Stone]], [[Class Features/Storm Order|Storm]], [[Class Features/Wave Order|Wave]], and [[Class Features/Untamed Order|Wild]]).